 When you are setting up your subjects in LearnJCU for the coming teaching period, you will be able to link to the new list.

-When you are notified that Rollover is going to happen, check your current lists and make sure you have made appropriate changes so that the lists are ready to be published.
+When you are notified that Rollover is going to happen, check your current lists and make sure they are published.

 Do not make any changes to your current list during the freeze period.